forthtemple/openworlddart/readme.md

     scene.add(weaponer);
 ```

-By allowing for specifying new textures for cloned actors and models it allows meshes to be reused.
-For example create a knight model and apply a different texture to create a different knight with the same mesh.
-For example in Second Temple:
+It is possible to specify new textures for cloned actors and models which allows meshes to be reused and made to look different.
+For example for the Second Temple game a second shofar is cloned from the first and a different skin is applied:

 ```
     // Here the _shofar actor is cloned and the shofar2.jpg clone is applied to it create a second shofar that looks different
     _shofar2 = await OPENWORLD.Actor.copyActor(_shofar, randomduration: 0.1, texture:"assets/actors/shofar/shofar2.jpg");